magento/merchdocs/src/system/catalog-sync.md

 - **In Progress** - Displays the date and time of the last successful sync

 {:.bs-callout-info}
 The catalog sync process automatically runs every hour.
-However, if you are not seeing products on your storefront, or if the products do not reflect recent changes you made, learn how to resolve [catalog sync issues](#resolvesync).
+However, if you are not seeing products on your storefront, or if the products do not reflect recent changes you made, you can resolve [catalog sync issues](#resolvesync).

 ### Products synced